plugorgau/constitution_and_policies/Draft Code of Conduct.md

-Code of Conduct (template)
+Code of Conduct (Draft)
 ==========================

-This code of conduct applies to our community and serves as a template to our conferences.
+This code of conduct applies to our community, at our monthly talks and other Perth Linux Users Group events.

 TL;DR
 -----